wufan-cse/wufan-cse.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper is accepted by Knowledge-Based Systems, IF=8.8.
+One paper is accepted by Knowledge-Based Systems (IF=14.8, up to 2024).